christophsax/seasonal/README.md

 above), the mutually exclusive and default 'seats' spec is automatically disabled.
 With `arima.model`, an additional spec-argument is added to the input of X-13ARIMA-SEATS.
 As the spec cannot be used in the same call as the 'automdl' spec, the latter is automatically disabled.
-The best way to learn about the relationship between the syntax of X-13ARIMA-SEATS and *seasonal* is to study the comprehensive list of examples in the [wiki][examples].

 There are some mutually exclusive specs in X-13ARIMA-SEATS.
 If more than one mutually exclusive spec is included in `seas`, specs are overwritten according